MuNgLo/MConsole/README.md

 After you followed the install instruction.
 Have the GameConsole in the scene and maybe even the FPS counter.
 Start registering your own commands
 For a clear example look to the RegisterDefaultCommands Class.
 It comes down to creating an instance of Command class and pass it to the static ConsoleCommands.RegisterCommand.

-Sometimes you want a commnand to act as a trigger for a change on things.
-THen look at the FPSCOunter as it makes use of the ConsoleCommands.OnCommandRecieved EventHandler to react when showfps is passed as command.
+Sometimes you want a command to act as a trigger for a change on things.
+THen look at the FPSCounter as it makes use of the ConsoleCommands.OnCommandReceived EventHandler to react when showfps is passed as command.

 To toggle the console setup some input like an action and call the GameConsole.Toggle();